Tories take North Okanagan-Shuswap riding with decisive lead - Vernon Morning Star

 Preliminary election results showed incumbent Mel Arnold capturing the riding handily, winning close to 49 per cent of the vote.

-Arnold is pleased to be returning to Ottawa and happy with the campaign.
+Arnold said he was pleased to be returning to Ottawa and happy with the campaign.

 “It’s been really good to see the candidates keep it clean.
 They kept everyone accountable and that’s part of government, and what I’ve been doing as Opposition member for the past four years is to keep the government accountable.”